Introduction and Purpose

 1.4 Stoppage of Play

-If a player intentionally disconnects without notifying an Adult Sponsor or League Official or pausing, a League Official is not required to enforce a stoppage.
-During any pause or stoppage, players may not leave the match area unless authorized by their Adult Sponsor.
-Adult Sponsors should communicate any disconnections or pauses inside Match Lobby chat.
+During any pause or stoppage, players may not leave the match area unless authorized by their coach.
+Sponsors should communicate any disconnections or pauses inside PlayVS’s Match Lobby chat.

-When the pausing team is ready to unpause the game, a player from each team must confirm the resumption by typing “ready” or “r” in the chat.
-To communicate with the opponent, players will press enter, type “/all” followed by a space and the message, then press enter again to send the message.
+When the pausing team is ready to unpause the game, a member of each team must confirm the resumption of play by typing “ready” or “r” in the chat.
+To communicate with the opponent, players will press enter, type “/all” followed by a space and the message, and then press enter again to send the message.

-If a player pauses or unpauses a game without permission from the Adult Sponsors, it will be considered unfair play and penalties will be applied at the discretion of League Officials.
+If a player pauses or unpauses a game without permission from the sponsors, it will be considered unfair play, and penalties will be applied at the sole discretion of League Officials.

 1.5 Game Format